Axially Symmetric Helfrich Spheres: Reduced Membrane Equation

 Let $\Sigma$ be a closed, connected, and oriented surface.
 If, in addition, $\Sigma$ has genus zero we refer to it as a \emph{topological sphere}.
 Consider a $\mathcal{C}^2$ immersion $X:\Sigma\longrightarrow\mathbb{R}^3$ of the surface $\Sigma$ in $\mathbb{R}^3$ and denote by $\nu:\Sigma\longrightarrow\mathbb{S}^2$ a choice of unit normal vector field.

-\begin{rem} Although $X:\Sigma\longrightarrow\r^3$ is only assumed to be an immersion, we will focus our attention on embedded surfaces since they are physically the most relevant ones.
-In this case, the normal field $\nu:\Sigma\longrightarrow\mathbb{S}^2$ will be chosen to be the outward pointing one. \end{rem}
+\begin{rem} Although most of our results are valid only assuming that $X:\Sigma\longrightarrow\r^3$ is an immersion, from now on we will restrict our attention to embedded surfaces since they are physically the most relevant ones.
+In this case, the normal field $\nu:\Sigma\longrightarrow\mathbb{S}^2$ is chosen to be the outward pointing one. \end{rem}

 For the immersion $X:\Sigma\longrightarrow\r^3$ the \emph{Helfrich energy} \cite{H} is given by

 where $H$ is the mean curvature of $X$ and $c_o\in\r$ is a constant.
 The specific case $c_o=0$ is the classical Willmore energy \cite{W}.
 It is worth noticing that, for $c_o\neq 0$, the Helfrich energy is not conformally invariant.
 Moreover, it is not invariant by a change of orientation either, since that will transform the spontaneous curvature as $c_o\mapsto -c_o$.